mikkosyrja/speedcrunch-sailfish/README.md

 or standard Sailfish virtual keyboard.
 Because the expression field is always active, it must be pointed twice to activate the Sailfish keyboard.

-Below the expression editor is label field used for function syntax hints and autocalc results.
+Below the expression editor is label field used for function usage parameters and autocalc results.

 #### Keyboard and pulley menu